 The first is by legislation and regulation.
 A number of state gambling Acts specify that the industry should exercise a duty of care towards its patrons by providing its products and services in a responsible manner.
 Such provisions may or may not be combined with specific directions or regulations about appropriate industry practice.

-A second level of regulatory influence may be achieved by via codes of practice.
 A code of practice is a set of agreed-upon principles that specifies how the industry might behave so as to encourage responsible gambling or mimimise gambling-related harms (Gunningham, 1996; McMillen and Doherty 1999; Hing and Dickerson, 2002; Hing, 2004).
 Codes typically share common characteristics: (1) all involve a commitment to principles; (2) each involves the agreement or compliance of one or more individuals or organisations; (3) each is designed to control or influence behaviour; and (4) each is supposed to be administered in a consistent manner by participants so as to reach a consistent outcome (Webb, 2004).
 However, codes can differ in the way in which they are developed, applied and enforced, falling into three principal categories: mandatory, co-regulatory and self-regulatory.